Appdynamics/demomonkey/USAGE.md

 - **!hideRemoteService(label)**: Hide the given remote service in the list view
 - **!replaceFlowmapConnection(label1, label2, force) = replacement**: Replace the color between two elements on the flowmap.
 Possible values for **replacement** are Warning, Critical, Unknown, Normal, Async and Hide.
 Set the force option to replace the label even if no baseline is shown.
 - **!hideFlowmapConnection(label1, label2)**: Hide the connection between two elements on the flowmap.
-- **!replaceMobileScreenshot(view) = replacement**: Replace a screenshot taken during a mobile session for the given view.
+- **!replaceMobileScreenshot() = replacement**: Replace a screenshot taken during a mobile session.
 - **!replaceNodeCount(nodeName) = replacement**: Replace the node count on the flowmap for the node with name nodeName
 - **!recolorDashboard(oldColor, dashboardId) = newColor**: Replace the oldColor with newColor on a dashboard.
 If provided, only if dashboardId matches.
 - **!setDashboardBackground(dasboardID) = background**: Change the background of a dasbhoard.
 You can provide an image url or a color.
 If provided, the background is only replaced if the dasbhoardId matches.
 - **!replaceApplication(app) = replacement**: If replacement is empty, this behaves like !hideApplication, otherwise app is replaced with replacement.
-- **!replaceBusinessTransaction(bt) = replacement**: If replacement is empty, this behaves like !hideBusinessTransaction, otherwise bt is replaced with replacement.
 - **!replaceBusinessTransactionHealth(bt) = status**: Set the health status of a business transaction.
 - **!replaceInnerNodeHealth(label) = status**: Set the inner health status of a node on the flowmap.
+- **!replaceOuterNodeHealth(label, level) = status**: Set the outer health status of a node on the flowmap.
+By default the currently normal section is replaced.
+Give a level to replace warning or critical.
+- **!replaceBusinessTransactionOriginalName(label) = replacement**: Replace the original name of a business transaction.
+- **!replaceBusinessTransactionHealth(label) = replacement**: Replace the health of a business transaction.
+- **!replaceBusinessTransaction(bt) = newName,newOriginalName,newHealth**: If replacement is empty, this behaves like !hideBusinessTransaction, otherwise bt is replaced with newName, the original name is set to newOriginalName and the health is set to newHealth
+- **!replaceFlowmapNode(label) = newName,newCount,newInnerHealth,newOuterHealth**: This command groups the renaming of a node, the node cound and the node health in a single command.
+- **!replaceIOTNumericWidget(label) = replacement**: Change the value of an IOT widget based on the widget label

 ## Variables